awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-crowd-textract-detection.md

 + Parent elements – crowd\-form
 + Child elements – [full\-instructions](#textract-full-instructions), [short\-instructions](#textract-short-instructions)

-### AWS Regions<a name="textract-crowd-regions"></a>
+### Regions<a name="textract-crowd-regions"></a>

-The following AWS Regions are supported by this element\.
-You can use custom HTML and CSS code within these Regions to format your instructions to workers\.
+The following regions are supported by this element\.
+You can use custom HTML and CSS code within these regions to format your instructions to workers\.
 For example, use the `short-instructions` section to provide good and bad examples of how to complete a task\.

 #### full\-instructions<a name="textract-full-instructions"></a>